Insulin receptor substrate 1

-Insulin receptor substrate 1 (IRS-1) is a signaling adapter protein that in humans is encoded by the IRS-1 gene.
-It is a 131 kDa protein with amino acid sequence of 1242 residues.
+Insulin receptor substrate 1 (IRS-1) is a signaling adapter protein that in humans is encoded by the IRS1 gene.
+It is a 180 kDa protein with amino acid sequence of 1242 residues.
 It contains a single pleckstrin homology (PH) domain at the N-terminus and a PTB domain ca. 40 residues downstream of this, followed by a poorly conserved C-terminus tail.
 Together with IRS2, IRS3 (pseudogene) and IRS4, it is homologous to the Drosophila protein chico, whose disruption extends the median lifespan of flies up to 48%.
 Similarly, Irs1 mutant mice experience moderate life extension and delayed age-related pathologies.